 Definitely an unusual film that I can say with confidence isn’t for everyone.
 ‘Colossal’ is a hilarious very original comedy-drama from director Nacho Vigalondo (Time Crimes, V/H/S: Viral – Parallel Monsters, Pooka!) combining some phenomenal performances by Anne Hathaway and Jason Sudeikis and a great visual appeal.
 The film is very memorable, and one of my personal favourites in recent memory.

-‘Gloria’ is an out-of-work party girl forced to leave her life in New York City and move back to her small home town.
-Whilst reports surface that a giant creature is destroying Seoul in South Korea, as she gradually comes to the realization that she is somehow connected to this strange phenomenon.
+Plot Summary: ‘Gloria’ is an out-of-work party girl forced to leave her life in New York City and move back to her small home town.
+Whilst reports surface that a giant creature is destroying Seoul in South Korea, as she gradually comes to the realisation that she is somehow connected to this strange phenomenon.

 Although the narrative of the film leans heavily on the mystery of how the monster and ‘Gloria’ are connected.
 An element of the writing I enjoyed is that none of the characters are treated like a fool, it doesn’t take our protagonist long to figure out the truth nor does it take her long to convince other people of it.
 Every decision made by the characters is understandable and realistic within reason.
 Despite also being an unlikeable character for a large majority of the film, Anne Hathaway manages to keep her character interesting and likeable enough for the audience.